Fukaya categories of blowups: Moduli spaces of treed disks

-We would like to specify suitable spaces of almost complex structures that do not allow holomorphic spheres in the Donaldson hypersurface.
-Recall that we have fixed a tamed almost complex structure $J_0 \in {\mc J}_{\rm tame}(X, \omega)$ (which we will call the {\em base} almost complex structure).
+We define suitable spaces of almost complex structures that do not allow holomorphic spheres in the Donaldson hypersurface.
+Assume that $ J_0 \in {\mc J}_{\rm tame}(X, \omega) $ is a {\em base almost complex structure} satisfying the conditions in Proposition \ref{countable}.